Granby, CO Homes for Sale & Real Estate

 Granby runs one of the most celebrated small-town Fourth of July celebrations in Colorado, with a multi-day event featuring a neighborhood-wide cookout at the Moffat Railroad Museum and a parade organized by Destination Granby.
 The summer calendar also includes the Granby Rodeo at Flying Heels Arena.
 In winter, the Three Lakes Ice Fishing Contest takes place across Lake Granby, Shadow Mountain Reservoir, and Grand Lake.

 For year-round outdoor access, Rocky Mountain National Park's Grand Lake entrance is approximately 20 minutes from Granby, offering hiking, wildlife viewing, and scenic drives through one of Colorado's most visited parks.
-Lake Granby sits just south of town and is one of Colorado's largest reservoirs, with boating, fishing, and paddling access year-round.
+Lake Granby sits just south of town and is Colorado's second-largest reservoir, with boating, fishing, and paddling access year-round.

-• Granby Ranch: A ski and golf resort community within Granby town limits.
-Properties here include ski-access condos, townhomes, and single-family homes with HOA-managed amenities.
-Separate HOA rules apply.
+• Granby Ranch: Ski and golf resort community within Granby town limits.
+Properties include ski-access condos, townhomes, and single-family homes with HOA-managed amenities.
+Separate HOA rules and dues apply.

 • Lake Granby: Colorado's second-largest reservoir, located approximately 3 miles south of downtown Granby.
-Marina access and boat ramps are available seasonally.
+Marina access and boat ramps available seasonally at Sunset Point and Arapaho Bay.

 • Town of Granby: 0 East Agate Avenue, Granby, CO 80446 | (970) 887-2501